Chowdary1997/social-engineer-toolkit/README.md

 <br/>

 ## SET Tutorial
-For a full document on how to use SET, [visit the SET user manual](https://github.com/trustedsec/social-engineer-toolkit/raw/master/readme/User_Manual.pdf).
+For a full document on how to use SET, [visit the SET user manual].

 <br/>

 ## Bugs and enhancements
-For bug reports or enhancements, please open an [issue](https://github.com/trustedsec/social-engineer-toolkit/issues) here.
+For bug reports or enhancements, please open an [issue] here.
 <br/>